-7.2 Data Security and Data Protection
+11.3 Data Security and Data Protection

-The security of the study database system is governed by the policies of the University of maintained by the BiSTC.
+The security of the study database system is governed by the policies of the University of Birmingham.
+The DAMASCUS study database will be hosted on the University's REDCap system managed and maintained by the BiSTC.

-Birmingham.
-The DAMASCUS study database will be hosted on the REDCap system managed and at collaborating sites in accordance with the country-specific data proection requirments.
+Data management and data security within the BiSTC will abide by the requirements of the General Data Protection Regulations (GDPR) and any subsequent amendments.
+The study will be conducted at collaborating sites in accordance with the country-specific data protection requirements.
 Data will be acquired and stored on the REDCap platform.
 Access to data will be restricted, each individual collaborator entering data for DAMASCUS will have their own username and password.
 Each participant will be allocated a unique study number at entry.
 All communication will use this as the identifier.
 All data will be analysed and reported in summary format.
 No individual will be identifiable.